You’ll find silicone caulk often used to repair the gouges, dents, gaps, and scratches in wood because it is easy to use and quite effective.

 Once the clear caulk has been fully removed, rinse the area with mineral water which will take care of any residue.

-After you have cleaned the surface, it may be that you have to apply the mixture more than once to remove all the caulk.
+After you have cleaned the surface if there are any residues left maybe you have to apply the mixture more than once to remove all the caulk.

 But getting the silicone caulk off is very tough and stubborn, so it needs different techniques to remove.